Lenovo ThinkPad Edge 13

 Bewertung: Gesamt: 70%

-Quelle: Geek.com Englisch EN→DE Archive.org version
+Quelle: Geek.com EN→DE Archive.org version

 Just as the Edge series opens up questions about its ThinkPad-liness, we also have to wonder who this computer is aimed at.
 Big businesses and demanding consumers will stick with their T and X series system and small businesses have the SL line.
 What does something between the small business and consumer space deliver that isn’t already available?
 There are cheaper CULV systems on the market and more capable 13-inch small business machines.